-Level & Definition Level III Misbehaviors Corrective/Consequences/ Responses that staff may use Techniques to reduce/encourage behaviors Level III (severe) Infractions: Serious safety violations that require immediate administrative involvement.
+Level & Definition Level III Misbehaviors Corrective/Consequences/ Responses Techniques to reduce/encourage that staff may use Behaviors Level III (severe) Infractions: Level III Misbehaviors: Complete Student Conduct Report and send student to the office Implementation of behavior support plan may be necessary On-going consultation with Serious safety violations Repeated Level I/II Infractions after interventions have Call administration/office if student refuses to go, or if support staff and administration that require immediate administrative involvement.
 Student brought to office with complete Student Conduct Report.
-Written documentation required using Student Conduct Report Level III Misbehaviors: Repeated Level I/II Infractions after interventions have been applied Presence of weapons or dangerous instruments Inappropriate sexual behaviors Threat of harm to self or others Inappropriate sexual/racial comments Stealing Bullying (severe) Fighting Illegal Drugs/Alcohol - Possession or use Student is MAJOR disruption to the learning environment (i.e., after adult intervention and redirection prolonged/severe disruption continues) Complete Student Conduct Report and send student to the office Call administration/office if student refuses to go, or if immediate assistance is needed in maintaining safety of students and staff Administration may assign short term suspension (ISS/OSS), long suspension term (greater than 10 days), or expulsion (following a hearing) Team should consider making a SIT referral If special ed. student then a meeting with IEP manager and/or parents may be necessary Administration will implement aforementioned consequences or others, including but not limited to suspension SRO notified Implementation of behavior support plan may be necessary On-going consultation with support staff and administration
+Written documentation required using Student Conduct Report been applied Presence of weapons or dangerous instruments Inappropriate sexual behaviors Threat of harm to self or others Inappropriate sexual/racial comments Stealing Bullying (severe) Fighting Illegal Drugs/Alcohol Possession or use Student is MAJOR disruption to the learning environment (i.e., after adult intervention and redirection prolonged/severe immediate assistance is needed in maintaining safety of students and staff • Administration may assign short term suspension (ISS/OSS), long suspension term (greater than 10 days), or expulsion (following a hearing) • Team should consider making a SIT referral • If special ed. student, then a meeting with IEP manager and/or parents may be necessary • Administration will implement aforementioned consequences or others, including but not limited to suspension • SRO notified